xRET2pwn/PickleC2/README.md

 ## Overview

-PickleC2 is a simple C2 framework written in python3 used to help the community in Pentreation Testers in there red teaming engagements.
+PickleC2 is a simple C2 framework written in python3 used to help the community in Penetration Testers in their red teaming engagements.

-PickleC2 has ability to import your own powershell module for Post-Exploitation and Lateral Movemnet or automate process.
+PickleC2 has the ability to import your own PowerShell module for Post-Exploitation and Lateral Movement or automate the process.

 ## Features